 Synchronous sessions: Many students still prefer a traditional face-to-face type of environment, with scheduled class sessions...
 I don't want to take those away from them, even in this time.
-Therefore, synchronous, face-to-face sessions will take place every Monday/Wednesday at 12:30pm on Zoom.
-Attendance at these sessions is determined by completing the daily "participation question" along with any assigned in-class activities.
+Therefore, synchronous, face-to-face sessions will take place every Monday/Wednesday at 9:30am on Zoom.
+Attendance at these sessions is determined by completing the daily "warm-up question" along with any assigned in-class activities.

 During these sessions, we will do a mix of traditional lecture, discussion, and group activities.
 Links to any activities we do will be provided both on Canvas, and in Zoom during our class session.
+If you need to miss a session (or a bunch), that's okay...
+I record them and post them to Canvas.
+You are expected to watch them, and complete any warm-up question within 48 hours of the scheduled class session.